 What to pay: Prices vary according to whatever you want to buy.

-The Waterlooplein market is a combination of fleamarket, street market and some loose vendors.
+The Waterlooplein market is a combination of fleamarket, open air street market and some loose vendors.

 What to buy: Half of the stalls have clothes (even ex-theater costumes).
 You will find leather - silk, fur and cotton.